 Level 2 expands Level 1 performance skills into characterization, script exploration, structuring a performance and working actor-to-actor.
 Through scene work, Level 2 GRP actors refine their personal process and learn to apply that process to role development whether that's prepping for an audition or sustaining weeks of performance in a feature film.

-Level 3 is a 16-week "process" proving ground that provides in depth coaching from instructor, Steven Ivcich.
+Level 3 is a "process" proving ground that provides in depth coaching from instructor, Steven Ivcich.
 Each individual actor's skills are tested through scene assignments that drive process exploration and expand casting range with challenging roles that take you into new creative territory.
-Each actor is assigned a monologue that is developed to an audition ready level.
 Level 3 can be taken multiple times affording an ongoing workspace for GRP actors.

 An Experienced Teacher, Steven Ivcich is director and lead teacher of the Green Room Professional Program.
 He is a writer/director/actor/teacher with 35 years of professional stage and film experience.
 Working with actors has been central to the arc of his career.
 His understanding of the actor's creative needs led him to create a training process that affords actors a highly stimulating workspace.

 Level 1 is an open admission class.
 No audition is required.
 Admission to Levels 2 and 3 is based on performance in the previous level.